ilukashin/datApi/README.md

 end
 ```
-The main idea to keep data in your store always synced with API provider, so your `save` method must save new records or update, if record already exists with provided `primary_key`.
+The main idea to keep data in your store always synced with API provider, so your `save` method must save new records or update if record already exists with provided `primary_key`.

 ## TODO ideas